ni/nimi-python/docs/nidcpower/errors.rst

     .. exception:: RpcError

-        An error specific to gRPC sessions
+        An error specific to sessions to the NI gRPC Device Server

 DriverWarning